night0721/bob/README.md

 # bob
 bob is a **B**inary **O**nly package manager that is for managing my publicly published softwares.
 Sample repository can be found on [here](https://github.com/night0721/bob-packages), only works on musl-libc system.

 It is recommended to have `XDG_DATA_HOME` defined to store the database for bob, otherwise database file would be created at `~/.cache`

-# Customizing

-You may use your own Github repository for supplying the binaries, or other platforms but requiring you to modify the source to use other URL to download.

-All these customizations can be done in `bob.h`

 # Usage
 ```
-Usage:
  (install|i|add) <package>	    Install a package
  (uninstall|d|del) <package>	Uninstall a package
  (update|u) <package>		    Update a package